-The NKI Protein facility is a protein production and characterization facility at the Division of Biochemistry, The Netherlands Cancer Institute (NKI)
+The NKI Protein facility is a protein production and characterisation facility at the Division of Biochemistry, The Netherlands Cancer Institute (NKI).

-The NKI Protein Facility (external website) is part of the Instruct-NL national Instruct Centre in the Netherlands and provides support for the production, purification, biophysical characterisation and crystallisation of proteins.
-It is accessible to both internal (NKI)- and external research groups.
-In particular researchers who don't have the experience or the facilities to produce and analyze proteins can request for assistance with the design and performance of the experiments.
+The NKI Protein Facility is part of the Instruct-NL National Instruct Centre in the Netherlands and provides support for the production, purification, biophysical characterisation and crystallisation of proteins.
+It is accessible to both internal (NKI) and external research groups.
+In particular researchers who don't have the experience or the facilities to produce and analyse proteins can request for assistance with the design and performance of the experiments.
 Some experiments (e.g. high throughput macromolecular crystallisation) will be performed by the facility members and are offered as a service.
 A particular strength of the facility is in the characterisation of macromolecular interaction with a multitude of biophysical methods.
-Important: to ensure a smooth application process, we strongly recommend any users to contact us before submitting an application.
+Importantly, to ensure a smooth application process, we strongly recommend any users to contact us before submitting an application.

 Expression of soluble,functional proteins is dependent on many different factors.
 The facility can assist in the design of selective protein fragments using structural- and bio-informatics tools to increase the chance for success.